timapril/ns2/draft-tapril-ns2.md

 * Adding more clairty around when to include/expect the NS2/NS2T records
 * Adding this note that CNS2 will not be included in this draft
 * Prohibiting NS2 and NS2T from existing at the same name
+* Making the statement about the parent records being glue and should not be signed

 # Discussions